-Mid-Field Wireless Transfer
+Mid-Field Wireless Transfer, n;

 A new method for gaining energy that could wirelessly power implanted medical devices.
 A team at Stanford led by electrical engineer Ada Poon is pioneering the charging methodology using an electronic device smaller than a grain of rice.
 If approved, the method could introduce new, less intrusive possibilities for treating illnesses.